Himani324/clojure-tictactoe/README.md

 To install Tic-Tac-Toe with MongoDB, follow these steps:

-1. Clone the repository: git clone https://github.com/Himani324/clojuretictactoe
+1. Clone the repository: git clone https://github.com/Himani324/clojure-tictactoe
-2. Navigate to the project directory: cd clojuretictactoe
+2. Navigate to the project directory: cd clojure-tictactoe
 3. Configuring MongoDB

 By default, the game tries to connect to a MongoDB instance running on localhost:27017.
 If your MongoDB is running on a different host or port, you'll need to modify the connection details in `src/tic_tac_toe/core.clj`: